aron-kumar/Diamonds-Visualisation-EDA-/README.md

 Introduction

-In this project, I have performed EDA on a diamonds dataset to clean and preprocess the data, handle missing values and outliers, create visualization, and analyze correlations between various features such as carat, cut, color, clarity, and price.
+In this project, I have performed EDA on a diamonds dataset to clean and preprocess the data, handle missing values and outliers, create visualisation, and analyse correlations between various features such as carat, cut, colour, clarity, and price.

 Dataset